Thursday October 11, 2018 at 6:00 p.m.

-Exhibitions carried out under the auspices of the Somerville Museum’s Community Curatorial Program have appeared on the annual Boston Globe “Best of Visual Arts” list of local exhibitions and are regularly featured among recommendations of the “Eight Days a Week” column of the weekly Boston Phoenix.
+Exhibitions carried out under the auspices of the Somerville Museum’s Community Curator Program have appeared on the annual Boston Globe “Best of Visual Arts” list of local exhibitions and are regularly featured among recommendations of the “Eight Days a Week” column of the weekly Boston Phoenix.
 Publications associated with the exhibits have won regional non-fiction book awards and garnered national attention in academic journals and periodical publications.

 In recognition of her project The Vietnam Experience, carried out with her 11th grade American history class at the Somerville Museum in 2005, high school teacher Alicia Kersten was named 2006 Gilder Lehrman Massachusetts History Teacher of the Year.